Guild of One-Name Studies

 Some extracts from the National Burial Index.
 This information has been incorporated into the pedigree charts and is not kept separately.

-Monumental Inscriptions index for Warwickshire.
+Monumental Inscriptions index for counties such as Warwickshire.

 Parish registers for selected parishes, some originating from the 16th century.